 Veteran’s Affairs isn’t allowed to advertise their services, which is why so many benefits don’t get used by honorable senior veterans in need.
-Home Care Assistance located in Phoenix, Arizona, wants to change this.
+To provide many services including home care, Phoenix Home Care Assistance wants to change this.
 Below we have listed the necessary steps to take so that our heroic local seniors can get the governmental help that they have rightfully earned.

 Filing a Claim & Appeal

 - In order to be eligible for disability benefits, a veteran must be disabled by personal injury or disease related to active service.
 For a veteran to establish disability with the VA, three proofs are required:

 - medical evidence of a current disability

 - medical or lay evidence of injury or disease while in service

 - medical evidence of a link between the in-service injury or disease and the current disability

 - Once this is determined to be true, the senior must file a disability claim with the VA Regional Office in Phoenix, AZ, located at 3333 North Central Avenue.